Cost of Living in Canada for International Students

 The average amount of private health insurance in Canada ranges between CAD $600 and $1000.

 We wish that you achieve your study abroad dreams sooner, and we are here to guide you step by step for it.
-To know more about studying in Canada, fill in the inquiry form on this page, and our expert counsellors will reach out to you very soon.
+To know more about studying in Canada, contact us by filling the enquiry form, and our expert counsellors will reach out to you very soon.